nevmerzhitsky/yii2-seomodule/README.md

 # yii2-seomodule

-SEO-oriented functional for models and controllers.
+Add ability to edit content of SEO-oriented HTML tags and attributes.
+Also add ability to confi